silentworks/thoughts/2015-08-27-lazy-loading-controller-action.md

 });
 {% endhighlight %}

-I now only need to inject my dependencies once inside of my `ControllerFactory` and within the factory I can handle the passing around of the dependency.
+I now only need to inject my dependencies once inside of my `ControllerFactory` and within the factory I can handle the passing around of my dependencies.

+If you have a different way of handling this and would like to share, please do so in the comments below.